Slipknot (band): Controversies

+Feuds

+Mushroomhead

 Slipknot had a longstanding feud with the band Mushroomhead which—along with their fans—said Slipknot "stole their image".
 While Slipknot acknowledged their images had similarities, its members were not actively involved in the feud, saying the similarities were coincidental.
 Taylor said, "we both started at the same time—neither one of us knowing anything about each other".
 Taylor also said that at a live show in Cleveland, Ohio, several Mushroomhead fans threw objects including a fist-sized padlock at Slipknot and that when Slipknot's set was finished, Machine Head and Amen went into the crowd and "handled it right there".
 In 2009, former Mushroomhead vocalist Waylon Reavis said his band's members were no longer interested in feuding with Slipknot, saying, "they're not the first masked band, we're not, no one was".
 During an interview with Rock Rage Radio, Reavis praised Slipknot as he criticized his former bandmates after a dispute with the band's founding members which led to his dismissal.
 He stated that Slipknot was better and he admitted that his thoughts were personal, since he was not involved with Mushroomhead when the feud started.